12 min read read

 from the command line.
 But an IDE with autocomplete and error highlighting will save you a lot of time, especially when working with library APIs.

-How do I make sure my JSON output is properly formatted?
+How do you make sure JSON output is properly formatted?

 Use the pretty printing features built into each library.
 For Gson, that's